-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON , 1998
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JULY 8, 1998

-NOTICE IS HEREBY GIVEN that the annual meeting of stockholders of Glacier Bancorp, Inc. ("Glacier") will be held at the , , Montana, on , , 1998, at 9:00 a.m., Mountain Daylight Time, for the following purposes:

-1. ELECTION OF DIRECTORS.
+NOTICE IS HEREBY GIVEN that the annual meeting of stockholders of Glacier Bancorp, Inc. ("Glacier") will be held at The Outlaw Inn, 1701 Highway 93 South, Kalispell, Montana, on Wednesday, July 8, 1998, at 9:00 a.m., Mountain Daylight Time, for the following purposes: 1.
+ELECTION OF DIRECTORS.
 To elect three directors of Glacier for a three-year term and until their successors are elected and have qualified;

 2. APPROVAL OF REORGANIZATION.
 To consider and vote upon a proposal to approve a merger (the "Reorganization") of Glacier with and into a newly-created wholly-owned subsidiary corporation GB, Inc. ("GB") in order to increase the number of shares of capital stock available for subsequent issuance and to resolve certain technical deficiencies affecting the validity of certain of the shares issued in the three-for-two stock split effected by Glacier in May 1997.
-The Reorganization, as described in the accompanying Proxy Statement, is to be effected pursuant to an Agreement and Plan of Merger dated as of March , 1998 (the "Merger Agreement") between Glacier and GB.
+The Reorganization, as described in the accompanying Proxy Statement, is to be effected pursuant to an Agreement and Plan of Merger dated as of March 25, 1998 (the "Merger Agreement") between Glacier and GB.
 The Merger Agreement contemplates, among other things, that Glacier will merge with GB, with GB as the surviving corporation.
 As a result of the Reorganization, (a) Glacier's subsidiaries will become subsidiaries of GB and (b) each share of common stock, par value \$.01 per share, of Glacier will be converted into one share of common stock, par value \$.01 per share, of GB;